Are you thinking about adding a furry friend to your family? It may be hard to say “no” to your kids, but try saying it to a cute little puppy.

 These active, low-to-the-ground dogs are a favorite of Queen Elizabeth II, who has owned and bred Pembroke Welsh Corgis.
-With an average purchase price of $550 and average bathing cost of $40, Corgis make the cut as an affordable dog to own.
+With an average purchase price of $1,000-$2.000, Corgis make the cut as an affordable dog to own.

 These dogs live 12 to 14 years and have a minimum potential lifetime healthcare cost of $4,000.
 They’re susceptible to genetic conditions like hip dysplasia, and the most serious breed-specific issue, degenerative myelopathy, which is a type of spinal cord disease.

 The Otterhound originally was used to hunt — you guessed it — otters in Great Britain.
-They cost around $550 to buy and require careful bathing that typically costs around $40.
+They cost around $1,500-$2,500 to buy.

-An Otterhound usually lives 10 to 13 years and is at risk of developing health issues like hip and elbow dysplasia, epilepsy and gastric torsion — aka bloating — which can lead to potential minimum health costs of $3,500.
+An Otterhound usually lives 10 to 12 years and is at risk of developing health issues like hip and elbow dysplasia, epilepsy and gastric torsion — aka bloating — which can lead to potential minimum health costs of $3,500.

 These spotted dogs are famous for their running abilities, status as a firehouse mascot and, of course, their iconic Disney movie.
-A Dalmatian has an average purchase price of $700.
-Owners can expect bathing costs of only $30.
-But it’s the low cost of healthcare that makes these dogs inexpensive to own.
+A Dalmatian has an average purchase price of $1,000-$1.600.

-Redbone Coonhounds land on the list of least expensive dogs thanks to a low grooming cost of $31 and a lifetime minimum healthcare cost of $1,500.
-These dogs live 11 to 12 years on average.
+Redbone Coonhounds have a low lifetime minimum healthcare cost of $1,500.
+These dogs live 12 to 14 years on average.

 American Pit Bull Terrier

 Despite their reputation, American Pit Bull Terriers can be loving, trustworthy and loyal family dogs.
-With an average purchase cost of $600 and a typical bathing cost of only $27, Pit Bulls are one of the least expensive dogs to own.
+They have an average purchase cost of $500 to $1,000.

-Pekingese, which typically weighs in at no more than 14 pounds, have bold attitudes fit for much bigger dogs.
-These little pooches have an average purchase price of $500 and a life expectancy of 12 to 15 years.
+Pekingese, which typically weigh in at no more than 14 pounds, have bold attitudes fit for much bigger dogs.
+These little pooches have an average purchase price of $1,500 to $3,000 and a life expectancy of 13 to 15 years.

-Known as one of the sweetest and most affectionate dogs, the Bichon Frise is characterized by its curly, cotton-ball like hair.
-An average purchase price of $525 and typical bathing cost of $33 make the Bichon one of the cheapest dogs to own.
+Known as one of the sweetest and most affectionate dogs, the Bichon Frise is characterized by its curly, cotton-ball-like hair.
+The average purchase price of this breed is $1,000 to $2,000.

 Bichon Frises have a life expectancy of 12 to 15 years and a potential minimum healthcare cost of $4,300 to treat common breed-specific issues, such as cataracts and patellar luxation.

 Initially bred to hunt badgers, Dachshunds are characterized by their short legs, long backs and fun spirits.
-They’re inexpensive to own, with an average purchase price of $500 and a typical bathing cost of only $23.
+They’re inexpensive to own, with an average purchase price of $800-$1,500.

 Papillons are known for their butterfly-wing ears.
-These small, smart dogs cost $400 on average to purchase and have estimated bathing costs totaling $40.
+These small, smart dogs cost $1,000 to $2,000 on average to purchase.

-Buying a wrinkly-faced pug costs an average of $350.
-Bathing costs are a low $27, but healthcare costs for issues common to Pugs and other flat-faced dogs start at a potential minimum of $9,600.
+Buying a wrinkly-faced pug costs an average of $800 to $1,500.
+Healthcare costs for issues common to Pugs and other flat-faced dogs start at a potential minimum of $9,600.
 The breed’s life expectancy is 12 to 15 years.

 This hunting dog is known for its distinctive feathered coat.
-An English Setter has an average purchase price of $350 and a life expectancy of 10 to 12 years.
+An English Setter has an average purchase price of $1,000 to $1,500 and a life expectancy of 10 to 12 years.

 Treeing Walker Coonhound